mrblonde91/Refactoring-In-Action/README.md

             if String.IsNullOrWhiteSpace candidate
             then invalidArg(nameof candidate) ""

-So F# does require a slightly custom approach to verifying that a string is populated.
 In this case, I have introduced a basic null or white space check.
 It'll throw in the event of the value being null or whitespace.

             Author = ValidationModule.validateString author
             Name = ValidationModule.validateString name